<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3151120948505270&amp;ev=PageView&amp;noscript=1">

 Why Is AHT Important?

-Speed isn't everything - however, customers appreciate prompt service.
-AHT directly impacts customer satisfaction levels because shorter handling times usually mean less waiting and faster issue resolution.
+Customers appreciate prompt service – AHT directly impacts customer satisfaction levels because shorter handling times usually mean less waiting and faster issue resolution.

-It’s important to note, however, that although speed can be beneficial for the business, you should ensure that handlers are finding the balance between speed and quality customer service.
+It’s important to note, however, that although speed can be beneficial for the business, call handlers should perfect the balance between speed and quality customer service.

 • Identify areas of improvement